CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 {{%notice note%}}

 In a VRF-lite deployment (where multiple independent routing tables work simultaneously on the same switch), Cumulus Linux supports multiple ASNs.
+Multiple ASNs are not supported in deployments that use EVPN or VRF route leaking.

 {{%/notice%}}